thegetty/quire-docs/content/documentation/site-deploy.md

     This runs a script to deploy your site to GitHub pages.
 The script may ask for your GitHub username and password.
 (Remember that the password cursor won’t move to show that you’re typing.
 Just type the password and hit enter.)

-9. If your repository is private, you will need to navigate to your repository on GitHub and update your settings.
+9. If your repository is private, you will need to navigate to your repository's settings page.
+Scroll down to the "Danger Zone," click "Change project visibility" and change the visibility to public.

-10. In "Settings" scroll down to the "Danger Zone" and click on "Change project visibility."
+10. For "Source" switch the branch to `gh-pages` in the `/(root)` folder and save.

-11. For "Source" switch the branch to `gh-pages` and save.
+11. Your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.

-12. Your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.
+If you make changes to your project and want to view them live, you will need to run the `bin/deploy.sh` script to update your project files.
+Navigate to your GitHub account settings and choose "Pages" from the lefthand menu.
+Your refreshed link will be at the top of the page.
+A green box indicates the site has been published and is now live.